 General Rescreening: Types and Who is Responsible for Outreach

-When a match is closed (either because the match was formally completed or prematurely terminated), a mentor in good standing is welcome to become a mentor to a new student.
+When a match is closed (either because the match was formally completed or prematurely terminated), a mentor in good standing is welcome to mentor a new student.

 There are typically three situations to consider when a match closes:

-- Match completed/closed- the mentor was safe, consistent, collaborative, and mission-aligned but is unsure about mentoring a new student.
+- Match completed/closed- the PM indicates the mentor was safe, consistent, collaborative, and mission-aligned.
+But the mentor is unsure about mentoring a new student.
 In such cases, the local Mentor Engagement Team is responsible for stewarding that mentor through the application confirmation process and ultimately RTBMing, withdrawing, or putting them on hold.

-- A match has closed- the mentor has expressed interest in mentoring a new student but the pair’s Program Manager has concerns about them being a safe, consistent, collaborative, and mission-aligned mentor.
-In such cases, the Screening Team is responsible for formally rescreening the mentor to assess whether they should return to the program.
+- A match has closed- the mentor has expressed interest in mentoring a new student but the PM has concerns about them being consistent, collaborative or mission-aligned.
+In such cases, Screening Operations will evaluate logistical completion then assign to a screener for a rescreening interview to assess whether they should return to the program.

-- For technical instructions on Rescreening for Mentor Engagement Teams, click here.
+- For technical instructions on Rescreening, click here.

-Once the AD of Screening assigns a Rescreen app to a screener, review all of the Program Manager notes in Platform and parse out what the issues or concerns are.
+The screener will then review program manager notes in Platform and parse out what the issues or concerns are.

-Add anything noteworthy to Match Notes.
+Add anything noteworthy to the match notes.
 Create a flag if necessary.
-Support the applicant through the fingerprinting process if it's required they be reprinted.

 Follow these steps if you learn that a current mentor is relocating to another program city:

-Chatter notify the Associate Director of Mentor Screening and the regional screening manager for the city the mentor is moving to on the existing mentor application.
+Chatter notify the AD of screening and the regional screening manager for the city the mentor is moving to on the existing mentor application.
 Note that the mentor is planning to relocate and indicate specific city.

-The regional screening manager will need to make a quick change to the email address in the mentor’s original Platform application so that the mentor can fill out a new one for their new city.
-The platform does not allow multiple applications to use the same email address so the original email address is altered.
+The regional screening manager will need to make a quick change to the email address in the mentor’s original Platform application so that the mentor can fill out a new one for their new city (the platform does not allow multiple applications to use the same email address).

 The regional screening manager will make a walk in application for the mentor’s new city while we await their real application.

-If the applicant is currently in Screening, mark their first mentor application (in Salesforce) as withdrawn in the city they are leaving.
-Write a short sentence at the top of the Match Logistics field indicating that the mentor has relocated.
+If the applicant is currently in Screening, mark their first mentor application (in Salesforce) as withdrawn.
+Write a short sentence at the top of the Match Logistics field indicating the mentor relocated.
 If their application is in a status of Matched, chatter notify the local team for assistance making sure the application status is Closed.